benjaminhr/aviato/README.md

 ### Bot instructions

-- `/join` whilst you are in the voice channel of a server, to let the bot join the voice channel as well
-- `/play <spotify-url | youtube-url>`
-- `/leave`
+- If the bot has been added to the server via the URL, then `/help` will print all available commands.

 ### Experiments